fallen-icarus/cardano-loans/README.md

 This protocol is more than just set of smart contract; it is a piece of essential public infrastructure.
-It is the bedrock upon which a new generation of financial services can be built—services that are open, fair, and accessible to all.
+It is the bedrock upon which a new generation of financial services can be built — services that are open, fair, and accessible to all.
 It is the key to unlocking the multi-trillion dollar global credit market and realizing the original vision of decentralized finance.